zanaptak/TypedCssClasses/README.md

 let x = css.``display-1``
 ```

-The design-time capability is known to work with Visual Studio Code (with Ionide-fsharp extension) on Windows and Linux, and Visual Studio 2019 on Windows.
+Works with Visual Studio Code (with Ionide-fsharp extension) on Windows and Linux, and Visual Studio 2019 on Windows.
 (Other environments/IDEs have not been tested by me.)

 ## Parameters